pandaxtc/tanabot/README.md

-# emilia
+# TanaBot

-The latest and greatest half-elf Discord bot.
-Currently an extreme WIP.
+Quick and dirty tanabata wish-posting bot.
+DM it your wishes.